donkirkby/chess-kit/docs/rules.md

 then it is checkmate.
 Castling out of check is not legal, because all moves must be legal in regular chess.

 There is no "en passant" capture.
+If you don't know what that is, you can safely ignore it.

-If both kings are checkmated at the same time or captured at the same time, it is a draw.
+If both kings are checkmated at the same time or captured at the same time, the game is a draw.

 If a king and any other piece move to the same square, both are captured and capturing the king is a win.